varunsh20/varunsh20/README.md

 - 💬 Ask me about **Blockchain Ecosystem, Web3, Staking & Restaking, Validators, Provers, Sequencers, AVSs, L1/L2's, Smart Contracts, DeFi, Full-Stack dApps, Scaling Solutions, Making Web3 easier for everyone**.

 - 💡 Open to Collaboration I'm excited about collaborating on innovative projects that push the boundaries of blockchain and decentralized applications.
-Whether it's brainstorming ideas, contributing to open-source initiatives, or architecting solutions, let's connect and create something amazing together](I'm excited about collaborating on innovative projects that push the boundaries of blockchain and decentralized applications.
 Whether it's brainstorming ideas, contributing to open-source initiatives, or architecting solutions, let's connect and create something amazing together or participate and win in hackathons.

 <h3 align="left">Connect with me:</h3>
 <p align="left">